- Increase in ethylene supply over last two years, leading to an imbalance

-- Economic slowdown and demand destruction from global impacts of pandemic – on many market segments (e.g. auto industry), economic contraction, behavior shift (e.g. working from home), increase in unemployment, a large portion of global population being pushed into poverty
+- Economic slowdown and demand destruction from global impacts of pandemic – on many market segments (e.g. auto industry), economic contraction, behavior shift (e.g. working from home), increase in unemployment, a large portion of the global population being pushed into poverty

 - Geopolitics – trade wars, tariffs regime, sanctions, nationalistic approach vs. globalization

-- Environmental pressures – plastic circularity, emissions (greenhouse gas, nitrous oxides, particulates etc.), sustainability, shareholder pressure
+- Environmental pressures – plastic circularity, emissions (greenhouse gas, nitrous oxides, particulates, etc.), sustainability, shareholder pressure

 The cost of production in the ethylene manufacturing process depends on:

 - Performance efficiencies – feed consumption, product yield, selectivity, energy efficiency (utility consumption), catalysts/chemical consumption

 - Production slowdown contributed by operation and mechanical reliability issues, process operation, and control

 - Depreciation, cost of money, etc.